mozilla/skywriter/dryice/sample_plugins/fileview/readme.txt

-How to use Closure with Bespin
+How to use Closure with Skywriter
 ------------------------------

-This is a quick sample of how Closure can be used with Bespin.
+This is a quick sample of how Closure can be used with Skywriter.

-It creates a very simple File Explorer, allowing you to look at your Bespin files.
+It creates a very simple File Explorer, allowing you to look at your Skywriter files.
 In addition to the files in this plugin, there are 2 other changes that are required:
 - Add closure to your page.
 The diff to static/index.html below is an example of how this can be done.
 It is likely that these changes will already be current in your environment, otherwise checkout closure into the static directory.
-- Tell Bespin about the new plugin.
+- Tell Skywriter about the new plugin.
 The mechanism for doing this is new and currently being fleshed out.
 The diff to appconfig below currently works, but might break in the future.
 Also it is likely there is likely to soon be a less hacky way to do this.
 Check the docs to see the status of customizing the editor